chemodun/X4-UniverseEditor/src/ChemGateBuilder/README.md

 ### GitHub Repository Issues Reporting

 Please report any issues or bugs encountered while using the tool.
 You can submit your reports through the [GitHub repository Issues](https://github.com/chemodun/X4-UniverseEditor/issues).
 Your contributions help improve the tool for everyone!

+## License

+This project is licensed under the Apache License 2.0 - see the [LICENSE](../../LICENSE) file for details.

+## Changelog

+### [0.6.0] - 2025-02-10

+- Added
+  - Extraction game files

+### [0.5.2] - 2025-02-08

+- Added
+  - Galaxy Map
+  - A lot all other small stuff...

+- Refactor
+  - Rewritten from Python to C# to avoid false positive virus detection

+- Removed
+  - Console version is gone

+### [0.4.3] - 2025-01-14

+- Added
+  - Initial public version